As well as Multi-Fuel Stove Installation we can supply Log Burners from most manufacturers.

 - Free site survey, planning and advice.

 - The supply and installation of stoves and wood burners from multiple manufactures.

-- A chimney integrity check to ensure your chimney is safe enough to have a stove installed.
+- Chimney integrity checks to ensure your home is safe enough to have a stove installed.

-- A CCTV survey to perform structural checks of your chimney.
+- A CCTV survey to perform structural checks of your smokestack.